JasonCWang/VideoBERT/testing_environment/vb_step5/setup.md

 > "Whether to continue from latest checkpoint in output_dir"

 This must be set in addition to the --model_name_or_path flag in order for the training to actually pick up from a checkpoint.

+## Using the Plot_loss.py Script

+This short python script was created in order to read the loss functions from the standard output of the training process, and graph them in simple matplotlib plots.

+In order to use this script, you needed to have redirected the stdout of `train.py` into a textfile.
+Refer to the above sections for instructions for how to do this.

+Then, you can use the `plot_loss.py` script to generate plots showing the loss values.

+1. Change the filepath in the with open() statement to point to the stdout file used for catching the output of `train.py`

+2. Feel free to update `num_benchmarks_to_read` in order to change the amount of benchmark values that are read from the file.
+If you would like to read the entire file, you can comment out the last two lines of the 'with' statement as shown here:

+.

+    if num_benchmarks_taken == num_benchmarks_to_read:
+        break

+3. Then, the next code chunks are different plot configurations with different types of loss.
+Use whichever plots are desired by uncommenting them and reassigning the `savefig()` parameters for each plot

+4. Run `plot_loss.py`

+After performing these steps, PNG loss plots will be saved to the device.